AnthonyDickson/HIVE_Renderer/README.md

 ## Known Issues
 * Video textures do not update in Google Chrome when source videos are not visible.
 * The web page will not load on Safari 15 (M1 Mac, macOS 12.6).
-* Videos can desync when loading the hosted version of the web page, causing serious artefacts.